telefonicaid/thinking-cities/docs/topics/device_connection.md

 If everything is OK, the system will answer with a 200 OK code, and an empty response.

-This measure will give rise to a Context Entity like the following one in the Context Broker:
+This measure will give rise to a Context Entity like the following one in the Context Broker (NGSIv1):

       {
          "type": "Device",